Pei Zhi

-Pei Zhi (裴贄) (died 905), courtesy name Jingchen (敬臣), was an official of the Chinese Tang Dynasty, serving as a chancellor from 900 to 903 during the reign of Emperor Zhaozong.
+Pei Zhi (裴贄) (died 905), courtesy name Jingchen (敬臣), was an official of the Chinese Tang dynasty, serving as a chancellor from 900 to 903 during the reign of Emperor Zhaozong.
 In 905, as the warlord Zhu Quanzhong the military governor of Xuanwu Circuit (宣武, headquartered in modern Kaifeng, Henan) prepared to seize the throne, Zhu carried out a major purge of high-level Tang officials.
 Pei, while not targeted in the first wave of the purge, was eventually exiled and then ordered to commit suicide.

 Background and early career

 It is not known when Pei Zhi was born.
 He was from the Middle Juan Pei of Pei clan of Hedong, which claimed its ancestry ultimately from the mythical emperor Zhuanxu.
-The traceable parts of Pei Zhi's ancestry included officials of Han Dynasty, Cao Wei, Northern Wei, Northern Zhou, Sui Dynasty, and Tang Dynasty.
+The traceable parts of Pei Zhi's ancestry included officials of the Han dynasty, Cao Wei, Northern Wei, Northern Zhou, Sui dynasty, and Tang dynasty.
 His grandfather Pei Ji (裴稷) was a prefectural prefect, while his father Pei Chu (裴儲) was a secretary general of the supreme court.
 One of Pei Ji's nephews, Pei Tan, was a chancellor during the reign of Emperor Xizong.

 At some point, Pei Zhi passed the imperial examinations in the Jinshi (進士) class.
 He thereafter successively served as You Bujue (右補闕), a low-level advisory official at the legislative bureau of government (中書省, Zhongshu Sheng); deputy chief imperial censor (御史中丞, Yushi Zhongcheng); and minister of justice (刑部尚書, Xingbu Shangshu).